PriyamvadaKumar/Xray-Image-Classification-using-Deep-Learning-CNN-Logistic-Regression-Models/README.md

 In the CNN model ,ADAM optimizer with a default learning rate of 0.001 showed the best performance on the unseen test data images along with good training and validation curve convergence .
 It was able to accurately predict most images while keeping the false negatives to a minimum .
 As the task is to label disease classes , it’s important to keep true positive high while keeping true negatives slow, implying a high recall of 0.87.
 Next best model performance was with a learning rate of 0.01 .

 SGD optimizer ,overall was not able to perform as well as the ADAM optimizer and could not generalize well over unseen X ray data given the training epochs.
-SGD tends to fluctuate between local minimas due to randomness in its descent, as mentioned earlier.
-So it may be trained for a period>30 epochs to possibly get better results .
+SGD tends to fluctuate between local minimas due to randomness in its descent.
+So it may be trained for a period > 30 epochs to possibly get better results .

 Validation curves showed higher accuracy and lower loss compared to the training curves as data augmentation was only applied to the training set .
 This makes it harder for the model to learn the training data , leading to the lower accuracy and higher loss.